Promoting sociology in Australia

-Selection panel will normally consist of the Vice President (convenor), Postgraduate member and Conference Convenor .
+Selection panel will normally consist of the Vice President (convenor) and Postgraduate Member.

 Julia Coffey – University of Melbourne: I was thrilled and honoured to be a recipient of TASA’s 2011 Postgraduate Conference Scholarship.
 The paper I presented was based on my PhD thesis, exploring the ways in which Deleuzian and Spinozan conceptual models can be used in an effort to understand the body in contemporary social theory.
 In the paper and the thesis more broadly, these theoretical insights are also used in an empirical context, in exploring body work practices and the significance of gender in the ways that bodies are lived through a small sample of young people in Melbourne.
 In my experience, the annual TASA conferences are a wonderful opportunity to share ideas and to be inspired by others working in the many different areas of sociology.